GuruPrasad251/pdm-multisensor-pipeline/README.md

 detection intentionally flags a broad range of abnormal behaviors to support early intervention.
 These findings validate the robustness and practical relevance of the proposed predictive maintenance pipeline.

+5. Explanation ofResults for RQ5

+RQ5 evaluates the economic benefit and reliability improvement achieved by deploying the predictive maintenance pipeline.
+The analysis shows a reduction in the number of failures and a corresponding decrease in estimated maintenance costs after the introduction of the PdM system.
+This improvement is quantified using a rule-based economic model applied to the raw operational dataset, which preserves true failure frequencies.

+The economic analysis is based on conservative assumptions, including a fixed cost per failure event and a partial early-detection rate.
+Rather than assuming perfect failure prevention, the model estimates that only a subset of failures can be avoided through early intervention.
+This results in realistic and defensible cost savings rather than inflated estimates.

+The reduction in failure count represents an improvement in system reliability, while the decrease in total maintenance cost demonstrates the economic value of the pipeline.
+Although simplified, this analysis effectively illustrates how data-driven predictive maintenance can support decision-making by reducing unplanned downtime and maintenance expenses in industrial environments.